Practices That Actually Stick in Cloud Operations

 Documentation as Code

+Probably should have led with this section, honestly, because documentation issues cause so many operational headaches.
 Architecture decisions recorded in markdown, committed alongside the code they describe.
 When someone asks “why did we design it this way?” the answer is in Git history.

 Runbooks live in the same repository as the services they support.
 The procedure for handling database failover shouldn’t be in a wiki nobody updates.